manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 <a name="5"></a>

-# Como interpretar respostas
+# How To Interpret Answers

 <a name="5.1"></a>

-## RTFM e STFW: Como saber que você está seriamente ferrado
+## RTFM and STFW: How To Tell You've Seriously Screwed Up

 There is an ancient and hallowed tradition: if you get a reply that reads “RTFM”, the person who sent it thinks you should have Read The Fucking Manual.
 He or she is almost certainly right.
 Go read it.